Academy responds to Independent Review of RCUK OA Policy

 The Academy has published its submission to the Independent Review of the implementation of RCUK policy on open access publishing, chaired by Professor Sir Bob Burgess FAcSS.
-A pdf can be downloaded from the Publications page of this website or by clicking here.

 The Academy’s Learned Societies were consulted to uncover evidence of what is happening in their field.
-Sadly the timing of the consultation over the holiday period made it difficult for people to respond, but we are very grateful for the ten societies that did manage to complete our survey questionnaire and so help provide the Review Panel with evidence of what is happening, early days though it is.
+Sadly the timing of the consultation over the holiday period made it difficult for people to respond, but we are very grateful for the 10 societies that did manage to complete our survey questionnaire and so help provide the Review Panel with evidence of what is happening, early days though it is.

 The Academy’s Policy Working Group, chaired by Professor Tony Crook CBE FAcSS, oversaw the response, which was written by the Academy and Campaign’s Research and Policy Officer, Roses Leech-Wilkinson.
 The Academy has made the following recommendations to the Review Panel: